Risk and Assurance CommitteeKomiti Kaute me te Aukati Mōreareatanga

 To monitor the organisation’s response to the external and internal audit reports and the extent to which recommendations are implemented.

-To work in conjunction with management to ensure compliance with applicable laws, regulations standards and best practice guidelines.
+To work in conjunction with management to ensurre compliance with applicable laws, regulations standards and best practice guidelines.

-Subject to any expenditure having been approved in the Long Term Plan or Annual Plan the Risk and Assurance Committee shall have delegated authority to approve:
+Subject to any expenditure having been approved in the Long Term Plan or Annual Plan the Audit Committee shall have delegated authority to approve:

-In addition the Council delegates to the Risk and Assurance Committee the following powers and duties:
+In addition, the Council delegates to the Audit and Risk Committee the following powers and duties:

-The Risk and Assurance Committee can conduct and monitor special investigations in accordance with Council policy, including engaging expert assistance, legal advisors or external auditors, and, where appropriate, recommend action(s) to Council.
+The Audit and Risk Committee can conduct and monitor special investigations in accordance with Council policy, including engaging expert assistance, legal advisors or external auditors, and, where appropriate, recommend action(s) to Council.

-The Risk and Assurance Committee can recommend to Council:
+The Audit and Risk Committee can recommend to Council:

 Adoption or non-adoption of completed financial and non-financial performance statements.